 The cost of time-limited pet insurance will vary depending on the level of cover you wish to insure your pet for.
 The price of your time-limited pet insurance policy will be influenced by the type, age and breed of your pet as well as where you live.

-In the below table we have compared the cost of time-limited pet insurance policies for a mixed breed puppy and kitten from three of the top pet insurance providers.
+In the below table we have compared the cost of time-limited pet insurance policies for a mixed breed dog and cat from three time-limited pet insurance providers.
 For more information on the cost of pet insurance and for a wider comparison of pet insurance policies, check out our article 'How much does pet insurance cost?'

 |Animal Friends*||Insurance Emporium||Argos|